Murray Kinnell: Arliss again

 A touring production of The Constant Wife was Kinnell's next performance.
 It starred Ethel Barrymore and C. Aubrey Smith, with Kinnell in a supporting role.
 It opened in late September 1927 and finished up six weeks later.

 Arliss kept Kinnell with him on his next major engagement, playing Bassiano to Arliss' Shylock in The Merchant of Venice, with Peggy Wood as Portia.
 The Winthrop Ames production had a week-long tryout at New Haven, Connecticut, before premiering on Broadway.
 Brooks Atkinson pronounced it as workmanlike but without spirit, and thought Arliss had turned Shylock into a gentleman.
 The production closed on Broadway after eight weeks, and immediately began touring the East Coast.
 The tour closed in May 1928 and Kinnell joined the Scarborough Stock Company for a six-week season starting in late June.

 The first Edgar Wallace play produced in the US was The Sign of the Leopard, which had been called The Squeaker in the UK.
 Kinnell had a leading role in this, starting with tryouts in Brooklyn and Philadelphia, before going to Broadway in December 1928.
 Described as a crime play or a melodrama, it failed to impress New York critics.
 After it closed, Kinnell took over the male lead in the touring company for the Broadway production of Young Love that starred Dorothy Gish.

 Kinnell's first-known radio performance came in July 1929 with an NBC broadcast of The Importance of Being Earnest.
 His next known acting credit did not occur until late February 1930, when he appeared in a tryout for Elizabeth and Essex by Harry Wagstaff Gribble.
 This compilation of incidents from three centuries-old plays starred Thais Lawton and Hugh Buckler in the title roles.
-Renamed to The Royal Virgin on Broadway, The New York Times found it competant but dull, saying: "...the best performing of the play was Murray Kinnell's crafty, serpentine portrayal of Cecil".
+Renamed to The Royal Virgin on Broadway, The New York Times found it competent but dull, saying: "...the best performing of the play was Murray Kinnell's crafty, serpentine portrayal of Cecil".